0x6563/InfinitySearch/README.md

 # InfinitySearch
+## NOTE
+As of 11.0.0 spells are currently not working

 ## Description
 Originally, InfinitySearch was about quickly accessing and using toys, mounts, and pets.
 That lasted about a week.
 It now allows opening UI panels, executing addon commands, casting spells, and macros.